[Interview] EU top diplomat should 'ask about Putin's palace'

 "He [Borrell] should ask who owns the palace.
 Certainly, he should speak about it in his conversations with [Russian] journalists.
 Probably, he'll get some answers from the Russian authorities that will be worth making public," she added.

-Nemtsova is the daughter of Boris Nemstov, a Russian opposition leader who was shot dead in 2015.
+Nemstova is the daughter of Boris Nemstov, a Russian opposition leader who was shot dead in 2015.

 Borrell is going to Moscow on a three-day trip on 4 February to discuss "strategic" issues, such as Russia's war in Ukraine and Iran nuclear arms.

-"I see nothing wrong with Josep Borrell visiting Moscow next week, as long as his message to the Russian authorities is clear and it's not just lip service," Nemstova said.
+"I see nothing wrong with Josep Borrell visiting Moscow next week, so long as his message to the Russian authorities is clear and it's not just lip service," Nemstova said.

 "He [Borrell] should warn Russian authorities of consequences if they continue to behave this way," she said.